Mafika-Mahlobo/tshimologong-project/README.md

 - [Usage](#Usage)

 ## Introduction
 This project was built as part of an assessment to prove basic programming principles.
-Visit my Linkedin provile [here](https://www.linkedin.com/in/mafika-mahlobo-719a9a164/).
+Visit my Linkedin profile [here](https://www.linkedin.com/in/mafika-mahlobo-719a9a164/).

 ## Dependencies
 - Flask: Web framework for Python
-- jQuery: JavaScript library for simplifying HTML DOM traversal and manipulation
+- Jquery: JavaScript library for simplifying HTML DOM traversal and manipulation
 - MYSQL Sever
 - Other Python libraries as listed in requirements.txt